dewgong64/ThemeCafe/docs/themecreation/index.md

 If you want to create your own themes, you will find tutorials here for the type of theme you want to make

+!!! tip "Need help?"

+    Join the [Discord Server](https://discord.com/invite/2DNvH9db2A) for support in English

 ## Index

 - Static themes